rom1504/rbot/README.md

  * build a shelter
  * dig a tunnel
  * raise chicken
+ * move by building and digging
+ * activate block
+ * building things

 ### Roadmap

  * Doing more complicated things :
   * crafting things
-  * getting anywhere even if it's hard
+  * getting anywhere even if it's hard (lava, water)
-  * building things
+  * building more things
  * Integrate other mineflayer functionnality :
   * crafting
   * using chests, dispensers and enchantment tables
   * use vehicle
-  * activate block
  * React to the world : for example if a mob attack the bot, the bot should defend itself
  * Improve/simplify the code